OlenaMuratova/PowerBiProjects/README.md

 # Power BI Portfolio by Olena Muratova

 Welcome to my Power BI Portfolio!
 This repository highlights a collection of end-to-end data analysis and reporting projects developed using Power BI.
-These projects span a variety of industries including e-commerce, supply chain, retail, banking, and healthcare.
+These projects span a variety of industries including e-commerce, supply chain, retail, banking.
 Each project focuses on solving real-world business problems through data-driven storytelling, dynamic dashboards, and insightful visualizations.

 This portfolio demonstrates my ability to:
 - Transform raw, messy data into meaningful insights